OUCHENE-Hiba/Mammo_Echo_Reports/README.md

 ## 🤝 Contribution

-We welcome contributions to improve the dataset.
-If you wish to contribute, please review the `CONTRIBUTING.md` file for guidelines on how to propose changes or additions to the dataset.
+We welcome contributions to improve the dataset. <!--If you wish to contribute, please review the `CONTRIBUTING.md` file for guidelines on how to propose changes or additions to the dataset. -->

 ## 💖 Acknowledgments

-This project was made possible through the efforts of [Medical Imaging Center Dr Lekhal, Blida, Algeria](https://www.cilm-dz.com/).
+This project was made possible through the  [Medical Imaging Center Dr Lekhal, Blida, Algeria](https://www.cilm-dz.com/).

-Thank you for providing us the access to your center, using your material, accessing to your system and getting your pathology reports, answering to my questions, using and supporting this project!
+Thank you for providing us the access to your center, using your material, accessing to your system and getting your data!

 Thank you to Dr. Lekhal Mohamed the head of the center, Dr. Lekhal Sara, Breast Cancer specialist medicin, Amine, Computer Science engineer, and all persons who smiled in my face at the center!